 It’s hot in the tiny backroom of this Islington pub conveniently called The Islington.
-We’re around 50-60 people in here at tonight’s sold-out concert.
-It’s cold outside, bitterly so.
-But in here, there’s warmth and no sign of bitterness.
-This gig is a party that could just as well take place on a summery beach at sunset, Union Square in New York on a cloudy autumn day or a field full of blooming flowers in spring.
+The concert is sold out due to the fifty or sixty people in attendance.
+It’s bitterly cold outside.
+But inside the red-clad room, there’s warmth and no sign of bitterness.
+This gig is a party that could have taken place on a summery beach at sunset, Union Square in New York on a cloudy autumn day or a field full of blooming flowers in spring.

 Brothers Moving are no slouches.
 They have perfected the art of playing on streets and town squares, on mountain tops, at festivals or, like tonight, in a small pub venue in North London – any type of location imaginable.
 Their music is straightforward, on the verge of being predictable sometimes.
 Simple chords.
 A bit of rock and roll.
 A bit of blues.
 A bit of reggae.
 Finally, adding a sea shanty-vibe, with vocals reminiscent of Louis Armstrong or Dr John.
 It’s a charming blend brimming with life, straightforwardness and extroversion.

 The band consists of two brothers (I think there used to be a third brother in the group at one point): Aske (vocals, lead- and rhythm guitar) and Esben (vocals, rhythm guitar, kazoo) Knoblauch.
 Further members of the band are Nils Sørensen (bass, mouth-organ, backing vocals) and most recent member Leonard Kiel (drums), who is so new that tonight’s gig is his first with the band.